mesosphere-backup/dcos-docker/README.md

 the script tries to use the same one as the host uses.
 It detects it using `docker info` command.
 The resulting graphdriver must be among supported ones, or the script will terminate.

+To check the current storage driver, use `docker info --format "{{json .Driver}}"`.

+On Docker for Mac, the default driver is `overlay2`, which is not supported.
+Therefore, it is necessary to either set `DOCKER_GRAPHDRIVER` or to change the host storage driver.

+To change the storage driver on Docker for Mac to `overlay`, go to Docker > Preferences > Daemon Advanced and add `"storage-driver" : "overlay"` to the configuration file.
+Then click "Apply & Restart".

 ## Settings